GEOS-DEV/GEOS/src/docs/sphinx/tutorials/step12/Tutorial.rst

    :width: 1000
    :figclass: align-center

-   Fig.6 Comparing PoroPlastic case with PoroElastic case at different time
+   Fig.6 Comparing the PoroPlastic case with the PoroElastic case at different times